 The primary goal of Flatpak is the ease of distribution for apps and more control for application developers.
 It’s a containerized approach to developing Linux apps.
-“We want the Linux desktop to be a single platform that developers can easily target and we want them to be able to build and release their apps the way they want, according to their schedule and not someone else’s.
-And if we solve that problem, we think it will mean a lot more desktop apps being available,” said Allan Day and Alexander Larsson who are involved with Flatpak.
+“We want the Linux desktop to be a single platform that developers can easily target and we want them to build and release their apps the way they want, according to their schedule and not someone else’s.
+And if we solve that problem, we think it will mean more desktop apps being available,” said Allan Day and Alexander Larsson who are involved with Flatpak.

 Install Flatpak on Ubuntu